The coast, villages and countryside of the Eastern Algarve and then explore the treasures of this most westerly corner of Europe.

-As members of AITO we support its Sustainable Tourism ethos, recognising the social, economic and environmental responsibility of tour operating.
-We aim to operate within the Travellers’ Code set out by the Friends of Conservation, and we try to ensure our holidays give consideration to local people and cultures.
-We use local guides, transport, porters and food to benefit the local economy without exploitation.
+As members of AITO, we support its sustainable tourism ethos, recognising the social, economic and environmental responsibilities of tour operators.
+We aim to work within the Travellers Code of Conduct set out by Friends of Conservation to ensure our holidays give consideration to the local people and cultures that we visit.
+We use local guides, transport, porters and food in order to benefit the local economy without exploitation.

-We’re also committed to running our business responsibly.
-In our office we reduce, reuse, and recycle whenever possible.
-It’s in a refurbished mill, and we’ve also installed a waterwheel to generate electricity from the River Lea.It was the first of its kind in Britain, and gives us our own sustainable source of power.
-Any excess goes to the National Grid.
+We’re actively committed to running our business responsibly, so, in our office, we reduce, reuse and recycle whenever possible.
+Located in a refurbished mill, we’ve also installed a waterwheel to generate electricity from the River Lea.
+This was the first of its kind in Britain and gives us our own sustainable source of power, while any excess goes to the National Grid.

-The Ramblers has achieved a huge amount, over many years of campaigning for walkers’ access rights.
+The Ramblers has achieved a huge amount over many years of campaigning for walkers’ access rights.
 We’re proud to have stood alongside them in this work and given many millions of pounds to assist with their valuable achievements.
 Our current support, to the value of £300,000, is focused on the Big Pathwatch project, the UK’s biggest ever footpath survey.

-Small grants made recently to support the footpath network in the UK include signage for Heritage Walks in the Vale of Snaith, and footpath improvements along the Stour Valley Way near Gillingham, Dorset.
+Small grants made recently to support the footpath network in the UK include signage for heritage walks in the Vale of Snaith and footpath improvements along the Stour Valley Way near Gillingham, Dorset.
 Other grants awarded recently are funds to support a website for the Cotswold Way Association and woodland exploration weekends in Scotland.

 We also offer direct financial support to walking groups through The Walking Partnership, which we created in 2011.
 Through this initiative, we channel funds to support the UK walking community and directly fund grassroots walking groups throughout the UK.
 The scheme quickly proved popular with local groups and provides a welcome income boost to support their work.